gurujibhidon/DPC_Magnetic_Field_mapping_ThemisZ/README.md

 Magnetic field Mapping (MFM) with arrows for ThemisZ DPC component You need to have your file saved in .png file.
 The file output in version 2 is saved in a separate folder called "Output".
-Your Hue color wheel should have the following configuration
+Currently, the code is written in such a way that :
-  1. South-east should be Green hue.
+  1. North-east is Green hue.
-  2. North-west should be magenta/pink.
+  2. South-west should be magenta/pink.
   3. Other hue will follow ON.
-The arrow length depicts the strength of the magnetic field.
+But this hue configuration can be changed by adjusting the "adjusted_hue_channel_correct" The arrow length depicts the strength of the magnetic field.
 The arrow direction depicts the direction of the magnetic field.